Find Affordable College Courses

 Qualities of a Vision Therapist or Specialist

-Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists state the following job skills are important in their day-to-day work.
+These are the skills Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.